-David Baker, a leg break and googly bowler, was one of a handful of players to make the journey North from Kent to Nottinghamshire.
+David, 'Doughie', Baker, a leg break and googly bowler, was one of a handful of players to make the journey North from Kent to Nottinghamshire.
 Unfortunately for him, he was not able to match Mark Ealham or Dave Halfyard, who both secured a place in the Notts first team and in the affections of the Trent Bridge faithful.
 In fairness, very few ‘leggies’ were making any impression on First-Class cricket in England at that time.

-He played 27 First-Class games for Kent between 1961 and 1963, before being specially registered for Notts.
+It is possible that those figures were instrumental in Baker being specially registered for Notts for the 1964 season.
 He was unable to find a regular place in the county side and only turned out in seven matches over two seasons.
 Baker scored just 16 runs in those matches – and ten of those came in one innings; he also took ten wickets at a respectable (for a leggie) 43.70 and a best return of 4-78 against Warwickshire.
 He did, though, have some success outside the first team and played 17 Minor Counties games and 22 Second XI matches in that time.

 Nottinghamshire First-Class Number: 439